erroronline1/caro/readme.md

 You are supposed to track a cause and effect, recognize a probability and damage, describe measures, reevaluate probability and damage, do a risk-benefit assessment and define remaining measures.
 The form displays a message whether the risk (before and after measure) passes the acceptance level threshold ad defined within [setup.ini](#runtime-variables).

-Entries are not persistent but can be exported if desired.
-Current entries store and display the user name and date of the last edit.
+Entries are not persistent but can be exported if desired through the [audit module](#tools).
+Available entries store and display the user name and date of the last edit.

 [Content](#content)